mehuli2003/Friday-Voice-Assistant/README.md

 ## Overview

 **Friday** is a voice-controlled virtual assistant and productivity tool.
 It is designed to perform various tasks, provide information, and assist users with their daily activities through voice commands.
-The assistant utilizes several Python libraries and web APIs to carry out its functions.
+The assistant utilizes several python3 libraries and web APIs to carry out its functions.

 ## Table of Contents